Parameter Estimation in an SPDE Model for Cell Repolarisation: The effect of noise

 \section{The effect of noise}

 In Turing-type models for pattern formation noise in the initial condition is required to leave a homogeneous steady state.
 Its strength determines how fast a suprathreshold level for the activator $A$ starts growing into a pattern whose wavelength can be determined by linear stability analysis.
 Dynamic noise, on the other hand, is expected to destabilise this pattern either over time, or very suddenly.
-Contrary to this intuition, we will now describe two noteworthy effects arising from moderate noise levels.
+Contrary to this intuition, we will now describe three noteworthy effects arising from moderate noise levels.
+These effects were validated empirically by simulating the SPDE in \eqref{eq:stochasticMeinhardt} using a finite difference scheme as explained in Appendix \ref{sec:setup} with experimentally calibrated parameters and initial values.

 \paragraph{Noise speeds up repolarisation}